B-Harakat/Tradezero-API/README.md

     sudo mv geckodriver /usr/local/bin
  ```

- Now it should be working, insert your tradezero login info to `main.py` and run the file, a new window with the trading platform should be opened, along    with some boogey trade executions.
+ Now it should be working, insert your tradezero login info to `main.py` and run the file, a new window with the trading platform should be opened,you will be automatically logged in and some exemplary trades will be executed.